2026수특 영독연 4강 변형문제 (1~6번)

 1 기후 변화에서 인간의 화석 연료 사용의 책임 규명 필요성

-Let’s start with the ____ “Humans are causing climate change by burning fossil fuels.”
+Let’s ____ with the statement “Humans are causing climate change by burning fossil fuels.”

-It is the basis upon which people all over the world, including me, are calling for the rapid end to fossil ____ use and the transition to carbon-emission-free energy sources.
+It is the basis upon which people all over the world, including me, are calling for the rapid end ____ fossil fuel use and the transition to carbon-emission-free energy sources.

 It’s a ____ bold statement, and it is very different from saying that the climate is changing — what scientists call “detection.”

-After all, fossil fuels, ____ their problems, have provided tremendous benefits to society over the twentieth century.
+After all, fossil fuels, despite their problems, ____ provided tremendous benefits to society over the twentieth century.

-We need to prove, beyond a reasonable doubt, that climate is changing and that human use of ____ fuels, not something else, is responsible for the climate change we are observing.
+We need to prove, beyond a reasonable doubt, that climate is changing and that human use of fossil fuels, ____ something else, is responsible for the climate change we are observing.

 ____ need attribution in addition to detection.